prefab-cloud/prefab-cloud-docs-web/docs/sdks/python.md

 - `collect_evaluation_summaries` - send aggregate data about config and feaure flag evaluations, results (defaults to True) **Evaluation Summary telemetry Implemented in v0.10+**
 - `collect_logs` - send aggregate logger volume data to Prefab (defaults to True)
 - `context_upload_mode` - send context information to prefab.
 Values (from the `Options.ContextUploadMode` enum) are `NONE` (don't send any context data), `SHAPE_ONLY` to only send the schema of the contexts to prefab (field name, data types), `PERIODIC_EXAMPLE` to send the data types AND the actual contexts being used to Prefab **Context telemetry Implemented in v0.10+**
+- `global_context` - an immutable global context to be used in all lookups.
+Use this for things like availability zone, machine type...
+- `on_ready_callback` - register a single method to be called when the client has loaded its first configuration and is ready for use